Ballston–MU station

-Ballston–MU station is a side-platformed Washington Metro station in the Ballston section of Arlington County, Virginia.
+Ballston–MU station is a side-platformed Washington Metro station in the Ballston section of Arlington County, Virginia, United States.
 The station opened on December 1, 1979, and is operated by the Washington Metropolitan Area Transit Authority (WMATA).
 The station is part of the Orange and Silver Lines and serves the transit-oriented community of Ballston, Ballston Quarter, and Marymount University (MU).

 Ballston–MU is also a central Metrobus transfer station.
 The station entrance is at North Fairfax Drive and North Stuart Street, near Wilson Boulevard and North Glebe Road.
 West of this station, the tracks rise above the ground inside the median of Interstate 66.

 History

 Originally to be called Glebe Road, the station was renamed Ballston by the Metro board in March 1977.
 After several years of construction, the station opened on December 1, 1979, as the western terminus of the Orange Line.
 Its opening coincided with the completion of approximately 3 mi of rail west of the Rosslyn station and the opening of the Court House, Clarendon and Virginia Square stations.
-Ballston served as the western terminus of the Orange Line from its opening through the opening of its extension to the Vienna station on June 7, 1986.
+Ballston served as the western terminus of the Orange Line from its opening through the opening of its extension to the Vienna station on June 7, 1986, its side-platformed layout being unusual for a terminal station.
 The station remains as the final underground station for westbound travelers since its completion.

 Known simply as Ballston since its opening, in December 1995, the Metro board voted unanimously to rename the station Ballston–MU, with the "MU" standing for the adjacent Marymount University.
 The $85,000 required for the change was paid for by Arlington County.

 The station was the western terminus for Orange Line trains for several months in 2020 due to platform reconstructions at stations west of Ballston.
 On August 16, 2020, all Orange Line trains were extended to West Falls Church station when it reopened, bypassing East Falls Church station.

+In the summer of 2023, between June 3 and June 26, due to track work west of Ballston–MU, it served as the western terminus for both the Orange Line and the main segment of the Silver Line (as opposed to the disconnected western segment from McLean to Ashburn).